SRA-VJTI/blog/_posts/2025-07-16-96paperreview.md

 Bell had correctly guessed the ongoing rise in processor power and performance and although exaggerated, his predictions about the faster rates and parallelism in modern computers remains true.
 He also correctly foresaw the rise of scalable computing through cloud platforms such as AWS, introduction of robots in industries, and the idea of “cyberspace” with gesture-controlled services and upgrades in fibre-optic communication.

 Sites has correctly predicted an increase in CPU clock speeds, hindered only by slower memory systems.
-He also correctly predicted the development and use of multithreaded software.
+He also correctly predicted the development and use of multithreaded software and multi-processing chips.
 His prediction of a growing importance for memory design is accurate and incredibly significant to keep in mind when designing memory subsystems.

 Dally correctly foretold the stagnancy in ILP and legacy instruction sets and the increase in parallelism in modern computers.
 He also realised System-On-Chip (SoC) accurately, involving the integration of CPU/GPU and Memory onto a single chip that is in great use today.
 His opinion regarding the onset of memory-centric computers is also true in modern times.